History of Tel Aviv in Timeline

 December 2018: Construction of the Purple Line started

-In December 2018, construction commenced on the Purple Line of the Tel Aviv Light Rail.
+In December 2018, construction began on the Purple Line of the Tel Aviv Light Rail.

-In 2019, Sde Dov Airport in Tel Aviv was closed in favor of real-estate development, with all services transferred to Ben Gurion Airport.
+In 2019, Sde Dov Airport was closed in favor of real-estate development, and all services were transferred to Ben Gurion Airport.

 In 2021, Tel Aviv became the world's most expensive city to live in, according to the Economist Intelligence Unit.